Roof Triangle (to scale)

 Roof Pitch Calculator – Angle, Slope, Rafter Length & Area

 This roof pitch calculator converts between pitch (rise in 12), angle in degrees, and slope percentage.
-Enter any one (or rise and run) and the tool solves the rest.
-For quick estimating, add your half-span and optional overhang to get a common rafter length.
+Enter any one (or both rise and run) and the tool solves the rest.
+For estimating, enter your half-span and optional overhang to calculate a common rafter length.
 If you provide roof length and building span, it also estimates roof surface area for quoting underlayment, shingles, or metal sheets.

 What Does Roof Pitch Mean?

 In Imperial units, pitch is written as X-in-12 (e.g., 6/12 means the roof rises 6 inches for every 12 inches of run).
-In Metric, this calculator treats presets as rise per 1 meter of run for consistency.
+In Metric, this calculator treats pitch as mm rise per 1 meter of run for consistency.

 Typical Roof Pitches